 Rights, Responsibilities and Restrictions are information types associated by reference to BasicAdministrativeUnit features.

-The code lists that define the rights, responsibilities and restrictions are rightTypeList, responsibilityTypeList, and restrictionTypeList.
-Enumerations are used, rather than character strings in order to ensure consistency.

-These features are stand-alone entities associated by reference.
+*** Remove code list for rightTypeList ***These features are stand-alone entities associated by reference.
 They are Information types and do not carry geometry.
 Feature objects therefore point to an appropriate information type.
-For example if a particular restriction applies to a fishing zone, then all features that invoke the restriction can be associated to a single instance of the information type that establishes that restriction.
 If the restriction is changed it only needs to be changed once, not through the attributes in possibly hundreds of feature objects.

 Figure C-11 below shows the S-121 Administrative Rights, Responsibilities and Restrictions.